Magnitus-/s3manager/README.md

 - `SSE_TYPE`: Specified server side encrpytion (defaults blank) Valid values can be `SSE`, `KMS`, `SSE-C` all others values don't enable the SSE
 - `SSE_KEY`: The key needed for SSE method (only for `KMS` and `SSE-C`)
 - `TIMEOUT`: The read and write timout in seconds (default to `600` - 10 minutes)
+- `SHARED_BUCKETS_PATH`: The path to an object containing a yaml list of buckets the user has access to, but doesn't own and wouldn't otherwise see listed which can happen in some s3 platforms.
+Useful to add additional buckets the user should see in the bucket list, but can't otherwise see listed as he/she doesn't own them.

 ### Build and Run Locally